pingcap/docs-tidb-operator/en/deploy-tidb-operator.md

     tar zxvf tidb-operator.v1.1.0.tgz
     ```

-2. Download Docker Images Used by TiDB Operator
+2. Download the Docker images used by TiDB Operator

-    If the server does not have an external network, you need to download and upload all Docker images used by TiDB Operator on the machine with an external network to the server, and then use `docker load` to install the Docker image on the server.
+    If the server has no access to the Internet, you need to download all Docker images used by TiDB Operator on a machine with Internet access and upload them to the server, and then use `docker load` to install the Docker image on the server.

     The Docker images used by TiDB Operator are: